pcarioufr/todo-2000/README.md

 ### Weekly Review
 1. **Status check**: *"Generate a weekly status report"*
-2. **Maintenance**: *"Update my contact dates"*
+2. **Maintenance**: *"Update people progress"*
-3. **Planning**: *"Help me plan next week's priorities"*
+3. **Archive**: *"Archive my completed tasks"*

 ## 🔧 Customization

-### Tailoring to Your Needs
-Tell Cursor what you want:
-- *"Modify the project template to include budget tracking"*
+### Growing the System
+As you get comfortable, ask Cursor to:
-- *"Add a new section to the todo list for client work"*
+- *"Add a section to track initiative budgets"*
-- *"Update the people template with additional fields"*

-### Adapting Workflows
-Ask Cursor to:
-- *"Create a custom template for weekly reviews"*
-- *"Set up a recurring task for monthly planning"*
+- *"Help me organize my existing files better"*
-- *"Add emoji categories that match my workflow"*
+- *"Add fields I'm missing in my people files"*

+### Keeping It Simple
+The system focuses on what matters:
+- *"Help me update my existing initiatives"*
+- *"How do I track someone's development?"*
+- *"Show me how to use the routine tracking"*

 ## 💡 Best Practices

+### **Start Simple**
+- Copy templates to set up your first initiative files
+- Add people files when you need to track their development
+- Set up routine files only for things you actually do regularly

 ### **Natural Communication**
-- Speak to Cursor as you would to a colleague
+- Talk to Cursor like a colleague: "I need to track X"
-- Be specific about what you want to achieve
+- Focus on what you want to achieve, not how
-- Don't worry about exact syntax or commands

-### **Trust the Automation**
-- Let Cursor handle file creation and maintenance
-- Focus on content rather than structure
-- Ask for help when you need clarification
+- Ask for help when you're unsure

-### **Regular Interaction**
+### **Grow Gradually**
-- Check in with Cursor daily for status updates
-- Ask for weekly reviews and maintenance
+- Use the system for a week before adding complexity
-- Use Cursor to spot patterns and suggest improvements
+- Let Cursor suggest improvements based on your patterns
+- Add fields to templates only when you need them

-## 🚀 Future Enhancements
+## 🚀 System Philosophy

-This system is designed to evolve with advanced AI capabilities:
+This system is designed to **grow with you**:
-- **Predictive task scheduling** based on patterns
-- **Automatic priority adjustment** based on deadlines
-- **Smart meeting preparation** with relevant context
-- **Natural language querying** of your entire system
+- **Start simple** - basic templates you'll actually use
+- **Add complexity gradually** - as you discover what you need
+- **Stay focused** - dashboard shows what matters today
+- **Trust the process** - let Cursor handle the tedious parts

 ## 🧠 Cursor Integration

 This system is fully optimized for Cursor:
-- **Intelligent understanding** of your project structure
+- **Intelligent understanding** of your initiative structure
 - **Proactive automation** based on natural language
 - **Context-aware suggestions** for better productivity
 - **Seamless maintenance** without manual intervention